Milk Allergy in Babies

 Allergy prevention is a concern in high risk babies with a family history of allergies.
 Current recommendations include:

-• The breastfeeding mother can continue to eat allergenic food such as milk products, fish, cooked eggs and nuts during pregnancy and lactation if she can tolerate them safely33343536.
-See Elimination Diet for more information.
+• The breastfeeding mother can continue to eat allergenic food such as milk products, fish, cooked eggs and nuts during pregnancy and lactation if she can tolerate them safely.28293031 See Elimination Diet for more information.

-• Introduce solids while continuing to breastfeed37.
+• Introduce solids while continuing to breastfeed.32

 Summary